Electrosvalnunes/WSN-IIoT-Bayesian-Network-Leave-One-Topology-Out-evaluation/README.md

 ## Dataset

-The processed dataset used to reproduce the experiments is available in the `data/processed/` directory.
+The experimental dataset used to reproduce the evaluation protocols is available in the `Dataset/` directory:

 The dataset is also available on Zenodo: